asdfwyay/CS283/2-StudentDB/a2-questions.md

     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

     > **ANSWER:** After returning, the `student` variable is freed since it is a local variable stored on the stack (rather than the heap using `malloc()`).
-Therefore, the pointer returned will point to data that does not exist anymore, which is undefined behavior.
+Therefore, the pointer returned will point to data that does not exist anymore, which results in undefined behavior.

 3. Another way the `get_student(...)` function could be implemented is as follows: